adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/section4_1.md

 ## Local to St. Louis, Missouri

-Currently in St. Louis we have more popular Internet Service Providers (ISPs) including Charter Communication (Spectrum), i3 Broadband, Gateway Fiber, AT&T, and many more.
+Currently in St. Louis we have more popular internet Service Providers (ISPs) including Charter Communication (Spectrum), i3 Broadband, Gateway Fiber, AT&T, and many more.
 These deliver internet to the home via a network of cables run underground across the St. Louis region.

 Other large ISPs include Comcast and Verizon.